saapai/enclave-mvp/docs/README.md

 # Enclave MVP

-**The answer layer for your chapter** - An AI-powered knowledge base and search platform for fraternity/sorority chapters.
+**The answer layer for your workspace** - An AI-powered knowledge base and search platform for teams and organizations.

 ## 🚀 Features